Artifacts of Numerical Integration in Learning Dynamical Systems

-We show below that our linear theories can explain why a learned system may not follow the structure (limiting cycle) in the training data.
+We show below that our linear theories can explain why a learned system may not follow the structure (limiting cycle) in the data.

-We train simple multilayer perceptrons, denoted as $g_h$, to approximate the vector field, $f(x,y)$, so that a flow line of $g_h(x,y)$ fits the observed trajectory well.
-The network architecture consists of three hidden layers, each containing 100 nodes, and utilizes the \texttt {ELU()} activation function.
-We terminate the training when the loss function falls below $10^{-4}$.
+\review{We learned $g_h$, which is parameterized by a neural network}, to approximate the vector field, $f(x,y)$, so that a flow line of $g_h(x,y)$ fits the observed trajectory well.
+The network architecture consists of three hidden layers, each containing 100 nodes, and uses the \texttt{ELU()} activation function.
+We terminate the \review{learn}ing when the loss function falls below $10^{-4}$.

 We set $\nu = 0.1$ in this study, and generate trajectories by integrating the dynamic system using MATLAB's \texttt{ODE45} solver and setting \texttt{AbsTol} and \texttt{RelTol} to $10^{-12}$.
-We sample trajectory snapshots at $t_n=nh$ with $h = 10^{-1}, 10^{-2}$, and $0\le t_n\le 5.$ As in other parts of this paper, the subscript $h$ in $g_h$ reflects the step size used during training by the Forward Euler method to integrate the vector field $g_h(x,y)$.
+We sample trajectory snapshots at $t_n=nh$ with $h = 10^{-1}, 10^{-2}$, and $0\le t_n\le 5.$ As in other parts of this paper, the subscript $h$ in $g_h$ reflects the step size used during \review{learn}ing by the Explicit Euler method to integrate the vector field $g_h(x,y)$.